energinet-open-incubator/innersource-collaboration/guides/issue_trackers.md

 # Issue trackers in Github
-This document provides an [Overview](#overview) on Issues, describing their purpose and layout on Github.
-Additionally, some [Guidelines](#guidelines) are provided, specifying best practices for using them here in Project Origin.
+This guide provides an overview on the Issues tool on Github, describing their purpose and layout on Github.
+Additionally, some information about how to use them here in Project-Origin is provided.

 ## Overview
 An issue in Github can be created to track progress on a specific task or topic.